Second Passports

 The country’s CBI program came into existence in 2015.

-A St. Lucia passport gives you visa-free entry or permits obtaining a visa upon arrival to more than 140 countries, including all EU members, Switzerland, Singapore, and Hong Kong.
+A St. Lucia passport gives you visa-free entry or permits obtaining a visa upon arrival to nearly 150 countries, including all EU members, Switzerland, Singapore, and Hong Kong.

 Visas are required for entry to the US and Canada.